 let s = format!("{}-{}-{}", s1, s2, s3);

-This code will also set s to “tic-tac-toe”.
+This code also sets s to tic-tac-toe.
 The format! macro works in the same way as println!, but instead of printing the output to the screen, it returns a String with the contents.
-This version is much easier to read, and also does not take ownership of any of its parameters.
+The version of the code using format! is much easier to read and also doesn’t take ownership of any of its parameters.

 Indexing into Strings

-In many other languages, accessing individual characters in a string by referencing them by index is a valid and common operation.
-In Rust, however, if we try to access parts of a String using indexing syntax, we’ll get an error.
-That is, this code:
+In many other programming languages, accessing individual characters in a string by referencing them by index is a valid and common operation.
+However, if we try to access parts of a String using indexing syntax in Rust, we’ll get an error.
+Consider the code in Listing 8-17:

 let s1 = String::from("hello");

 let h = s1[0];

+Listing 8-17: Attempting to use indexing syntax with a String

-will result in this error:
+This code will result in the following error:

 error: the trait bound `std::string::String: std::ops::Index<_>` is not